unfor19/restro/JOURNEY.md

 I'm not sure why, but when sending a `POST` request to the API, Cloudflare is returning a 405 error.
 Looking in the logs, it's as if Cloudflare proxies the request as `GET` instead of `POST`, hence the 405 error.
 I've tried to disable the WAF, but it didn't help.
 I've decided to use a `GET` request instead of a `POST` request for the `/restaurants/generate` endpoint.

 I need to further investigate this issue, I'm intrigued.

+Oh, my, god, I've found the issue - https://stackoverflow.com/questions/44776644/azure-asp-web-api-error-405-method-not-allowed - Apparently, I've been using **http**://restro.meirg.co.il instead of **https**://restro.meirg.co.il, and that's why the issue occurred.
+I've fixed it by using the correct URL in the Postman collection.
+Embarrassing, but I'm glad I've found the issue 🙈